-This drug is used in the short-term treatment of gastroesophageal reflux disease (GERD), to relieve inflammation and pain in the esophagus when patients are unable to take oral medications.
-It is also used in the treatment of peptic and duodenal ulcers and to reduce the risk of these ulcers bleeding after an endoscopy procedure.
-Other uses of this drug include in the prevention of gastric ulcers caused by non-steroidal anti-inflammatory drugs and treatment of the gastrointestinal ulcers associated with Chron’s disease.
+Esomeprazole is used in the short-term treatment of gastroesophageal reflux disease (GERD) to relieve inflammation and pain in the esophagus when patients are unable to take oral medications.
+This drug is also used both in the treatment of peptic and duodenal ulcers, as well as a preventative measure prior to endoscopy procedures to reduce the risk of these ulcers bleeding.
+Other uses of this drug include the prevention of gastric ulcers caused by non-steroidal anti-inflammatory drugs (NSAIDs) and treatment of the gastrointestinal ulcers associated with Crohn's disease.

-Further examples of drugs that may interact with esomeprazole include the following:
+Additional examples of drugs that may interact with esomeprazole include:

-- The use of diuretics furosemide or hydrochlorothiazide may increase the risk of low magnesium levels when used in combination with esomeprazole.
+- Diuretics like furosemide or hydrochlorothiazide may increase the risk of low magnesium levels when used in combination with esomeprazole.

-- Voriconazole is an antifungal medication that may increase the likelihood of esomeprazole having side effects.
+- Antifungals like voriconazole may increase the likelihood of esomeprazole having side effects.

-Food can alter the absorption of esomeprazole and this drug should be taken at least an hour before eating any food so that absorption is not affected.
+Certain food products can also alter the absorption of esomeprazole.
+Therefore, this drug should be taken at least an hour before eating any food so that absorption is not affected.

 Interaction with medical conditions

 Esomeprazole and the liver